frida/frida-website/docs/javascript-api.md

         You may call `retval.replace(1337)` to replace the return value with the integer `1337`, or `retval.replace(ptr("0x1234"))` to replace with a pointer.

+    You may also intercept arbitrary instructions by passing a function instead of the `callbacks` object.
+This function has the same signature as `onEnter`, but the `args` argument passed to it will only give you sensible values if the intercepted instruction is at the beginning of a function or at a point where registers/stack have not yet deviated from that point.

+    Returns a listener object that you can call `detach()` on.

     Note that these functions will be invoked with `this` bound to a per-invocation (thread-local) object where you can store arbitrary data,